garden-io/garden/docs/reference/module-types/container.md

         # config source directory (or absolute).
         hostPath:

-        # The name of a _volume module_ that should be mounted at `containerPath`.
-The supported module types will
-        # depend on which provider you are using.
-The `kubernetes` provider supports the [persistentvolumeclaim
-        # module](./persistentvolumeclaim.md), for example.
-        #
-        # When a `module` is specified, the referenced module/volume will be automatically configured as a runtime
-        # dependency of this service, as well as a build dependency of this module.
-        #
-        # Note: Make sure to pay attention to the supported `accessModes` of the referenced volume.
-Unless it supports
-        # the ReadWriteMany access mode, you'll need to make sure it is not configured to be mounted by multiple
-        # services at the same time.
-Refer to the documentation of the module type in question to learn more.
-        module:

     # If true, run the main container in privileged mode.
 Processes in privileged containers are essentially
     # equivalent to root on the host.
 Defaults to false.
     privileged: